2026 Conservation Plan

 - Volunteer stewardship days to build long‑term success

-Goal 8: Secure funding
+Action Goal 9: Secure funding

 - Always reapply for Lexington Stormwater Quality Grant (2027 - May 1, 2026 deadline)